 If you think you may be eligible for CalFresh benefits, download an application form , fill it out, and submit it to your local County Welfare Department .
-Or you can file online at the E-Benefits California Website .
+Or you can file online at the Benefitscal.com Website .

-Certain non-citizens such as those admitted for humanitarian reasons and those admitted for permanent residence are eligible for CalFresh benefits.
+Certain non-citizens such as those admitted for humanitarian reasons and those admitted for permanent residence may be eligible for CalFresh benefits.
 Eligible household members can get CalFresh benefits even if other members of the household are not eligible.

-Calfresh eligibility is available to most legal immigrants who:
+In general, CalFresh eligibility is available to most lawfully-present immigrants who:

-- Have lived in the country for five (5) years, or
+- Have lived in the country (in a qualified status) for five (5) years, or

 - Are receiving disability-related assistance or benefits, regardless of entry date, or

-CalFresh households, except those containing an aged or disabled member or where all members receive cash assistance, are subject to gross and net income determination tests.
+CalFresh households, except those containing an aged (60 or older) or disabled member or where all members receive cash assistance, are subject to gross and net income determination tests.
 Gross Income – all non-excludable income from any source including all earned income and all unearned income.
-The maximum gross allowed is 130% of the Federal poverty level (FPL) or 165% of the FPL if the household has an elderly or disabled person who qualifies to be a separate household.
+The maximum gross allowed is 200% of the Federal Poverty Level (FPL) [except for households who are sanctioned, households with certain convicted drug felons (until April 1, 2015) or households who have been convicted of an Intentional Program Violation].
 If the household passes the gross income test, then the net income test is computed.
 Net income is computed by deducting the following, if applicable, from gross income.
 The resultant amount cannot exceed 100% of the FPL.

 - Earned income has an allowable deduction of 20% (i.e., 80% of the gross earned income counts in the calculation of benefit levels).
 Examples of earned income include wages and salaries, striker's benefits, etc.